orthanc-server/orthanc-builder/README.md

 - [OSX package (Universal)](https://orthanc.osimis.io/osx/stable/orthancAndPluginsOSX.stable.zip)

 **Notes**:
 - you can use this repo to build `linux/arm64` docker images but we are currently not able to build them on our build slaves because, with QEMU emulation, a build would take more than 12 hours which is the limit of github.
-Simply use `./local-build.sh linux/arm64` to build these images.
+Simply use `./local-build.sh stable linux/arm64` to build these images.
 - the OSX binaries are all Universal binaries except for the OsimisViewer and WSI plugins that are Intel binaries only.